kristjanv001/hackerrank-30-days-of-code/README.md

 I ❤️ Java!

-When I have time I do some fun challenges on Hackerrank.
-I share my solutions here.
+I finished the 30 days of code on Hackerrank.
+I uploaded most of my solutions.